fmerg/pymerkle/USAGE.md

 has indeed been encrypted into the Merkle-tree.
 The client (_auditor_) verifies correctness of the generated proof (and consequently inclusion of their data among the tree's encrypted records) by validating the proof against the Merkle-tree's current root-hash.
-It is essential that the auditor does _not_ need to reveal the data itself but only their checksum, whereas the server does _not_ need to publish any encrypted data (checksums stored by leaves) but only a specific path of interior hashes and the current root-hash.
-Furthermore, depending on the protocol context, proof of encryption and its subsequent validation allow for mutual authorization or even authentication to take place.
+It is essential that the auditor does *not* need to reveal the data itself but only their checksum, whereas the server publishes the *least* possible encrypted data (at most two checksums stored by leaves) and the current root-hash.

 A typical session: